josquindebaz/hypothesesosphere/README.md

 # hypothesesosphere
 Python 3 scripts to generate an hypothesesosphere

-Please change email address in  hypothesosphere.py and ask Cleo for crawling authorization
+Please change email address in  hypothesosphere.py and ask OpenEdition for crawling authorization

 run  hypothesosphere.py -> wait for about 20 days